MrDham/OpenTheremin_V4_with_MIDI/README.md

 # MIDI IMPLEMENTATION - WORK IN PROGRESS - NEEDS TO BE TESTED
 This repo includes software and hardware design.
-Anyway just the software part in modified here.
+Anyway just the software part is modified here.

 ### Progress:
 Removed serial communication in preparation to MIDI implementation.